DIAGNijmegen/website-content/content/pages/vacancies/Predicting_basal_cell_carcinoma_progression.md

 - The work you do has direct clinical relevance: it contributes to improving shared decision making in skin cancer management.

-- We provide access to a unique and well characterized cohort of BCC patients under active surveillance with longitudinal tumor measurements.
-You will learn to work with digitized histopathology slides that are gigapixel in size.
+- We provide access to a unique and well characterized an existing observational cohort of patients with BCC under active surveillance at Radboud University Medical Center.

+- You will learn to work with digitized histopathology slides that are gigapixel in size.

 - There are existing AI frameworks developed in our group that you can build on.